 Tab Description Smart Quick Boost The Smart Quick Boost tab provides you with different levels of CPU frequency to choose to achieve desired system performance.
 After making changes, be sure to restart your system for these changes to take effect.
 Advanced CPU OC The Advanced CPU OC tab allows you to set CPU base clock, frequency, and voltages, and integrated graphics frequency.
 You can save the current settings to a profile.
 You can create up to 2 profiles.
-Advanced DOR OC The Advanced DDR OC tab allows you to set the memory clock.
-3D Power The 3D Power tab allows you to change power phase, voltage, and frequency settings.
+Advanced DDR OC The Advanced DDR OC tab allows you to set the memory clock.